graphql-devise/graphql_devise/README.md

 at the same time, but that's probably not a common scenario.
 More on this in the next section.

 ## Usage

+GraphqlDevise operations can be used in two ways:
+- Using a [separate schema](#mounting-auth-schema-on-a-separate-route) via `mount_graphql_devise_for` helper in the routes file.
+- Using [your own schema](#mounting-operations-into-your-own-schema) by adding a plugin in the class.

+Creating a separate schema is the default option, the generator will do that by default.

 ### Mounting Auth Schema on a Separate Route
-The generator can do this step for you by default.
-Remember now you can mount this gem's auth operations into your own schema as described in [this section](#mounting-operations-into-your-own-schema).

-Routes can be added using the generator or manually.
 You can mount this gem's GraphQL auth schema in your routes file like this:
+This can be done using the generator or manually.

 ```ruby
 # config/routes.rb